bfreskura/crypto-reports/README.md

 It's also possible there wasn't any relevant info in the chat for the analyzed interval, but we can't detect that so the algorithms just spits out an uninformative summary.

 We are constantly experimenting with various new algorithms so users can expect results to get better over time.

-### What about other sources such as Discord?

-Current focus is on Telegram groups, but Discord is also on our long term roadmap.

 ### I want you to include some cool new feature.
 How can I help?